OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 description: Configure Jira Cloud and Jira Server issue tracking with Octopus.
 ---

 **Octopus 2019.4** introduced support to integrate Octopus with Jira Cloud and Jira Server.
-The integration adds links to Jira issues in release details, and release notes (see what's new in a deployment to production for example) to Octopus from Jira.
+The integration adds links to Jira issues in release details of your deployments, and adds release notes to Octopus from Jira to help automate the release note process.
 If you're using Jira Cloud, you can also view release and deployment details from Octopus directly in Jira issues, making it possible to see if the issue has been included in any deployments.
-This builds upon the functionality to [track metadata and work item](/docs/api-and-integration/metadata/index.md) information through your CI/CD pipeline.
+This feature builds upon the functionality to [track metadata and work item](/docs/api-and-integration/metadata/index.md) information through your CI/CD pipeline.

 ![Octopus release with Jira issues](octopus-release-details.png "width=500")